KeNopphon/KeNopphon.github.io/_pages/cv.md

 Work experience
 ======
 * May 2011 - Jun 2011: Internship
-  * Optical and Quantum Communication (OQC),National Electronics and Computer Technology Center (NECTEC)
+  * Optical and Quantum Communication (OQC), National Electronics and Computer Technology Center (NECTEC)
   * Researched in the topic of visible light communication

 * May 2012 - Dec 2012: Operational Engineer